bwghughes/benhughes.org/content/Are You Measuring Something You Can't Change.md

 These are all questions we often get asked during status reports.
 We're asked to put this information into status packs.
 So what?

 Well here's the problem.
-Most of these are **lagging** indicators.
+Most of these are **lagging** indicators - a term mostly used in economics.
 That is, they'll tell me what's happened.
 Here's what [Wikipedia][1] has to say about them:

 > Lagging indicators are indicators that usually change after the economy as a whole does.